avielzuri/avielzuri.github.io/README.md

 # Aviel Zuri-Shaday | Portfolio Website

-A modern, responsive portfolio website showcasing aerospace engineering projects, research experience, and technical skills.
-Built with vanilla HTML, CSS, and JavaScript with a focus on performance, accessibility, and user experience.
+A modern, responsive portfolio website showcasing aerospace engineering projects and research.
+Built with clean HTML, CSS, and JavaScript for optimal performance and simplicity.

 ## 🚀 Live Demo